In Formby and Online via Zoom

 About Me

-I am really passionate about helping parents to overcome the stuff that is getting in the way of them being the parents and the people they want to be, even if they're not sure exactly what that looks like yet.
+I am really passionate about helping parents to overcome the stuff that is getting in the way of them being the parents and the people they want to be for their children.
+I know that change is possible because I have walked that path myself and see it every day in my clients.
+I work 1:1 with clients and also with couples.

-I have a Level 7 Postgraduate Diploma in Psychotherapeutic Counselling (distinction) from Staffordshire University and have experience in working with depression, anxiety, grief & loss and trauma in particular.
+I have a Level 7 Postgraduate Diploma in Psychotherapeutic Counselling (distinction) and have experience in working with depression, anxiety, grief & loss and trauma in particular.

 How Can Counselling Help?